ivanjovanovic/sicp/README.md

 libraries that can be installed, it is MUCH faster and gives much better error messages with proper bracktraces.

-I used [Heist](https://github.com/jcoglan/heist) Scheme interpreter written in Ruby which should be sufficient for development of the excercises given in the book.
-I use Vim for and IDE.
+At start, I used [Heist](https://github.com/jcoglan/heist) Scheme interpreter written in Ruby.

-Also I use [Racket](http://racket-lang.org/) for deeper debugging and analysis of the problems.
+Also I used [Racket](http://racket-lang.org/) for deeper debugging and analysis of the problems where needed.
+After I got some parenthesis parsing powers I did not need it that much.

 Usually I go this way through the material:
   1. Watch the video lecture, or the part of it while taking notes